SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    It is used by function :c:func:`yices_val_expand_function`, which expands a function node.

-   Section :ref:`vectors` explain how to initialize, reset, and delete these vectors.
+   Section :ref:`vectors` explains how to initialize, reset, and delete these vectors.

 .. c:type:: yices_gen_mode_t